 What is a Sprite?

-A sprite is a graphics object that can be moved and animated independently of the background and other sprites.
-Hardware sprites use dedicated logic for drawing, and until the mid-90s they were an essential part of computer graphics.
-Hardware sprites are a good fit for an FPGA as they’re easy to control, and we can scale them to fit our game design: whether we want hundreds of tiny sprites or a few huge ones.
-Hardware sprites are also useful for cursors or pointers in professional applications, providing a responsive UI without complex screen redrawing.
+Hardware sprites are a good fit for an FPGA as they’re easy to control, and we can scale them to fit a game design: whether we want hundreds of tiny sprites or a few huge ones.
+Hardware sprites are also valuable for cursors or pointers in professional applications, providing a responsive UI without complex screen redrawing.

 A Simple Sprite